 - (41) The Head of School will provide Faculty Board with details of the arrangements made to accommodate students seeking to be or currently enrolled in all programs in which the course to be discontinued is offered as core, compulsory or directed.
-If multiple faculties are involved all stakeholders need to be consulted on the change. - (42) If the discontinued course is a core or compulsory course within a program, the Faculty is required to consult with relevant Faculties regarding the proposed course deletion and to seek approval from the Program and Course Approval Committee for appropriate major revisions to the program(s).
-Refer to Clause 10.1 in the Program Management Procedure Manual. - (43) If the course is contained in a Directed Courses List for a program(s), the Faculty is required to consult with relevant Faculties regarding the proposed course deletion and to seek approval from the applicable Faculty Board for the minor revision to the program(s).
-Refer to Section 10 in the Program Management Procedure Manual. - (44) Following discontinuation of a course, the Faculty must notify the Secretary to the Program and Course Approval Committee who will ensure it is removed from Nustar. - (45) Figure 1 Course Discontinuation Flowchart.
+If multiple faculties are involved all stakeholders need to be consulted on the change. - (42) The Faculty Board will ensure that when a course is discontinued: - a.
+Students are not disadvantaged, and; - b. appropriate teach-out or alternative arrangements have been made for current students and applicants prior to approving the discontinuation of a course. - (43) If the discontinued course is a core or compulsory course within a program, the Faculty is required to consult with relevant Faculties regarding the proposed course deletion and to seek approval from the Program and Course Approval Committee for appropriate Major revisions to the program(s).
+Refer to Clause 10.1 in the Program Management Procedure Manual. - (44) If the course is contained in a Directed Courses List for a program(s), the Faculty is required to consult with relevant Faculties regarding the proposed course deletion and to seek approval from the applicable Faculty Board for the minor revision to the program(s).
+Refer to Section 10 in the Program Management Procedure Manual. - (45) Following discontinuation of a course, the Faculty must notify the Secretary to the Program and Course Approval Committee who will ensure it is removed from Nustar. - (46) Figure 1 Course Discontinuation Flowchart.